nvareille/Khelljyr/README.md

 - BasicMenuScene

-  Possibility to create a pebble menu in just one line of code !
+  Possibility to create a pebble menu in just one line of code with create_basic_menu_scene() !

 - MemoryManager:

-  When you allocate memory with Khelljyr (alloc(), custom_alloc()) or you have memory that must be handled (ressource_handle()), everything will be cleared when the window is destroyed.
+  When you allocate memory with Khelljyr (alloc(), custom_alloc()) or you have memory that must be handled (resource_handle()), everything will be cleared when the window is destroyed.
 Forget about memory leaks with this feature !

 - Img:

   A nice abstractions to GBitmap pictures.
-Very easy to use and handled by the MemoryManager, once loaded it's ready for use !
+Very easy to use and handled by the MemoryManager, once loaded with create_img() it's ready for use !

 - Useful Macros

-  USER_PTR will be a pointer to your user data that you pass to app_init.
+  USER_PTR will be a pointer to your user data that you pass to app_init().
   MEMORYMANAGER_PTR and GRAPHIC_PTR will return pointers to structures of the framework (without calling the fuctions and accessible everywhere in the code !)

 - Debug: